Abernethy Golf Club - Nethy Bridge

 The story of golf in Nethy Bridge opened its first chapter on July 1st 1893 when a group of around 30 golfers travelled down from Inverness to experience the new course.
 Modern day visitors often ask why it was named Abernethy rather than Nethy Bridge since it is situated in that village.
 Historically however the parish name, Abernethy, was much more commonly used.
 The village name Nethy Bridge was imposed upon reluctant parishioners when the postal service was introduced to the area.

-The course is suitable for golfers of all standards and experience.
+Our course is suitable for golfers of all standards and experience.
 Visitors looking for a relaxed and casual game will cope perfectly well with the friendly course layout with few man-made hazards but lots of natural ones.
 Low handicappers will need to bring their very best short game to score well.
 If you would like to join us, membership information is here.

 Families are welcome and handicap certificates are not required.